egberts/easy-admin/500-dns/README.zones.details.md

     example.tld.
 86400  SOA  ns1.example.tld. admin.example.tld.
 2020103437 1200 180 1209600 10800

-TTL usefulness is when we might be moving to another nameserver, and to do that we must shorten this TTL firstly.
+TTL usefulness comes into play when we might be moving to another nameserver, and to do that we must shorten this TTL firstly (which means plan waaaaay ahead) for undisrupted DNS moves.

 CAVEAT: Decreasing TTL would increase DNS network traffic by however divisable we cut this TTL.
 Cut TTL in half, we double traffic; third, triple ...